 Digital Ecosystem - The digital ecosystem is all the various platforms, applications, tools, and ways in which those systems are connected to pass data among the systems.
 By creating standard ways to transmit data between these platforms, applications, and tools, school districts can reduce costs, time, and increase the effectiveness of the teaching and learning cycle.

-ePub – ePub for Education is a profile for digital publishing targeted for an education audience. ePub focuses on defining accessibility features, learning objectives, and assessments which can be included in digital publishing.
+ePub – ePub for Education is a profile for digital publishing targeted for an education audience. ePub focuses on defining accessibility features, learning objectives, and assessments that can be included in digital publishing.
 For more information see, ePub for Education.

-General Profile — One of the Metric Profiles defined in the IMS Caliper Standard.
+General Profile — One of the Metric Profiles defined in the 1EdTech Caliper Standard.
 The Caliper General Profile provides a generic event notification for describing learning or supporting activities that have yet to be modeled by Caliper.

-Gradebook Service – One of the core services in the IMS OneRoster standard.
+Gradebook Service – One of the core services in the 1EdTech OneRoster standard.
 This service is used for the exchange of grade book information i.e. scores and results that have been awarded to students undertaking some form of assessed activity.
-A rich set of data can be exchanged about the Results, the set of Results for an assessment (LineItem) and Categories (collections of LineItems).
+A rich set of data can be exchanged about the Results, the set of Results for an assessment (LineItem), and Categories (collections of LineItems).
 The defined web service takes the form of JSON payloads exchanged by the communicating systems.
 At present this service is used extensively in the K-12/schools education sector.

-IEEE — The abbreviation for the Institute of Electrical and Electronics Engineers.
+IEEE — the abbreviation for the Institute of Electrical and Electronics Engineers.

-ILN — The abbreviation for Innovation Leadership Network.
+ILN — the abbreviation for Innovation Leadership Network.
 See Innovation Leadership Network for more information.

 Innovation Leadership Network — An Innovation Leadership Network (ILN) is a collaborative group of institutional leaders working together on an area of common interest.
 There are K-12 and Higher Education ILN groups.
 These groups meet virtually and are open to Institutional Affiliate and Contributing Members.

-ISO/IEC — The abbreviation for the International Organization for Standards/International Electrotechnical Commission.
+ISO/IEC — the abbreviation for the International Organization for Standards/International Electrotechnical Commission.

 Java Script Object Notation — JSON is an open standard file format that uses human-readable text to store and transmit data objects.
 Many web services are based on the exchange of JSON encoded messages.
 IMS uses JSON as one of the primary data binding formats for the definition of IMS APIs.
 IMS standards using JSON-based data exchange include Caliper, OneRoster, LTI Advantage, and CASE.